Key Takeaways

 Most of the time, when I visit a plant shop and talk to new plant owners buying snake plants, a question they often ask is, “Do Snake Plants Need Light?”
 As it’s a very basic question, I take the time to sit with them and explain all the basic requirements of snake plants.
 I always emphasize that understanding light’s role in their care is vital to their long-term health.

-The snake plant, also known as Sansevieria trifasciata or Mother-in-Law’s Tongue, is a perennial succulent known for its striking aesthetics and resilience.
-Originating from West Africa’s tropical jungles, these exceptional indoor plants have grown in popularity due to their remarkable adaptive characteristics.
-As part of the Asparagaceae family, they are recognizable by their firm vertical leaves that sprout up like plumes from a solitary base.
+The snake plant also known as Sansevieria trifasciata or Mother-in-Law’s Tongue is a perennial succulent known for its striking aesthetics & resilience.
+Originating from West Africa’s tropical jungles this exceptional indoor plant has grown in popularity due to its remarkable adaptive characteristics.
+As part of the Asparagaceae family, it is recognizable by its firm vertical leaves that sprout up like plumes from a solitary base.

 Snake plants are perfect for novice gardeners or those with minimalist preferences as they withstand a wide scale of lighting and watering cycles.
 Their robust nature doesn’t mean they don’t require some precise care though – their survival and growth depend on understanding them better.